Skip to content

 Short answers, pulled from the story.

-Which famous authors were born in Warwickshire during history?
+What famous people were born in Warwickshire?